 - A certificate for a complimentary first veterinary office visit.
 Submit your e-mail address when registering your new puppy and the AKC will e-mail you a certificate for a complimentary first veterinary office visit along with a list of participating veterinarians.

 - Eligibility to participate in diverse and exciting AKC events, including agility, obedience, tracking, field trials, dog shows, junior showmanship, and many others!

 Over the last seven years, AKC has allocated close to $30 million to fund invaluable programs for the betterment of dogs and communities.
 The not-for-profit AKC is the only purebred dog registry that offers these programs and services:

 Kennel inspections ensure the integrity of the AKC registry and monitor care and conditions at kennels across the country.
 The AKC is the only purebred dog registry in the United States that maintains a systematic and sustained investigation and inspection effort.
-The AKC conducts approximately 5,000 inspections each year to ensure compliance with standards that support the health, safety, and welfare of dogs and the environments in which they live.
+The AKC conducts thousands of inspections each year to ensure compliance with standards that support the health, safety, and welfare of dogs and the environments in which they live.

 AKC Canine Health Foundation

 Founded and supported by the AKC, the AKC Canine Health Foundation (AKC-CHF) (www.akcchf.org) works to improve the quality of life for dogs and their owners by funding research projects focusing on the genetics of disease, the canine genome map, and clinical studies.